 between a couple of innovation cells including Phoenix Spark, Palmetto Spark, Tron, Aloha Spark and Infinity Spark," Poole said.
-"Between the Airmen enablement and training piece, integrating with Platform One, the Puckboard scheduling and logging, every-to." one involved played a major part of this project."
+"Between the Airmen enablement and training piece, integrating with Platform One, the Puckboard scheduling and logging, every- to." one involved played a major part of this project."
 There are spark cells located at various bases such as Joint Base Charleston, North Carolina; Joint Base Pearl Harbor-Hickam, Hawaii; and Joint Base McGuire-Dix-Lakehurst, New Jersey.

-The members of the Tragroup of dedicated individuals who won't be deterred by government device.
+The members of the Travis Phoenix Spark Cell are a work-for-Solving-Digitalgroup of dedicated individuals who won't be deterred by government device. simple setbacks.